 Sadly- No More Swinging at El Columpio de Ceiba

 It’s no secret that social media is amazing at making a place popular almost overnight.
 Someone posts a photo of something wonderful or beautiful or unusual, and then suddenly everyone has to go see it.
 El Columpio de Ceiba was one of those things that was all the rage pre-hurricane.
 We’ll tell you how you can get to it, “swing” to your hearts content, and get your own photo to post for all our your followers to see!

 The swing (columpio in Spanish) in Ceiba started as someone’s little idea of fun.
 Then a Puerto Rico flag was added, then a second swing.
 Right now, it’s a very popular local spot to go snap your selfie.
 In actuality, since the “swing” is in water, you can’t really swing on it.
 But you can stand or sit on it.
 So you’re really just going for the photo op.

-El Columpio de Ceiba is located near a 12-foot tall pier area, close to huge rigs (that look almost like oil rigs, but I think they are just cranes).
+El Columpio de Ceiba is located near a 12-foot tall pier area.
 There is a tree on the edge of the pier, and someone tied some swings to it that hang down into the water.

 For the photo, someone goes to the beach and into the water to the swing, while the photographer stands up on the pier.
 You can get good photos both from atop the pier, and from down in the water in front of the swing.
 The Puerto Rico flag adds a nice touch!